 - Boating license & registration (where required)

-- Cell phone waterproof sleeve (we swear by this one for our iPhones, even while taking photos underwater!)
+- Cell phone with cell phone waterproof sleeve (we swear by this waterproof phone case for our iPhones, even while taking photos underwater!)

-Is some time on the water with your family usually part of your summer travel plans?
+Is some time on the lake with your family usually part of your summer travel plans?

 We are in Alabama often (my son goes to college in Birmingham), and I drive past Lake Martin every visit.
 It's a gorgeous lake!